flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 The container uses the "sdk" user (user and group ID are updated on container entry to match the host user's UID and GID).
 After entering you're put right into the (host) script repository's bind mount root.
 By default, the name of the container contains SDK and OS image version.
-After starting, the version file will have been updated:
+If there are changes on top of the latest release (either your own, or upstream changes slated for the next patch release), the version file will have been updated:

 ```shell
 sdk@flatcar-sdk-all-3066_0_0_os-beta-3066_1_0-gcf4ff44a ~/trunk/src/scripts $ cat sdk_container/.repo/manifests/version.txt